willisk-main/shopifychallenge/README.md

 2. Find an existing item by id (.../inventory/{id})
     - GET request to the url localhost:8080/inventory/{id}
-    - Replace {id} with the integer value of the item being searched
+    - Replace {id} with the integer value of the item being searched.
+The request will return an error if the id does not exist.

 4. Create a new inventory item (...inventory/add)
     - POST request to localhost:8080/inventory/add
-    - Include a JSON body of the item being added, for example:
+    - Include a JSON body of the item being added.
+The id will be generated automatically.
+An example request body in JSON:
       {
         "name": "Apple Watch 7",
         "description": "GPS+Cellular",